 Foyle Hospice offers a range of support services, including Telephone Advice and Chaplaincy.

-Being diagnosed with a life limiting illness makes life uncertain for patients and their families/ carers, causing us to question things that we previously took for granted.
+Being diagnosed with a life-limiting illness makes life uncertain for patients and their families, causing us to question things that we previously took for granted.
 Perhaps it makes us fearful about the future.

-The main work of chaplains in the inpatient unit is to be present, to come alongside patients, families and carers to offer much needed support and the opportunity to explore their own thoughts, feelings, hopes and fears.
-The Chaplains offer a listening ear and time to address feelings about the reality of living with an illness or any concerns approaching the end of life.
+The main work of Chaplains in the Inpatient Unit is to be present, to come alongside patients, families and carers to offer much needed support and the opportunity to explore their own thoughts, feelings, hopes and fears.
+Chaplains offer a listening ear and time to address feelings about the reality of living with an illness or any concerns approaching the end of life.

-The chaplains also offer more specific spiritual help through prayer, reading of scripture and religious services.
-At all times we respect the right of individuals not to avail of chaplaincy visits and we usual ascertain these wishes on admission to the inpatient unit.
+Chaplains can also offer more specific spiritual help through prayer, reading of scripture and religious services.
+At all times we respect the right of individuals not to avail of chaplaincy visits and we usually ascertain these wishes on admission to the inpatient unit.